CoronaCheck app and printed EU Digital COVID Certificate Privacy Statement

 - In case we provide you with a physical EU DCC, the associated pairing code will be saved for one year after the issue.

-Your social security number will not be stored.
+Your social security number will not be stored by VWS.
 Your IP address will not be stored for more than seven days.

 7. With whom will your information be shared?

-If you show your certificate to a controller at an event or to the person checking your certificate in another member state when you enter, they can read the data contained in the QR code.
+If you show your certificate to the person checking your certificate in another member state when you enter, they can read the data contained in the QR code.
 The controller is not allowed to store this data.
-They can only check at that moment whether you have a valid domestic coronavirus pass, or a valid EU DCC and they check whether this card is really yours by comparing the data they see on the CoronaCheck Scanner screen with the data on your identity card.
+They can only check at that moment whether you have a valid EU DCC.

-Please do note that if you have your QR code scanned in another country outside of the EU, other rules for protecting your personal data may apply.
-And that you cannot exercise all the rights over there that you have within the EU, because within the EU the GDPR applies.
+Please do note that if you have your QR code scanned in another country outside of the EEA, other rules for protecting your personal data may apply.
+Moreover, you cannot exercise all the rights over there that you have within the EEA, because outside of the EEA the GDPR does not apply.

-Yes, if you request your coronavirus pass or EU DCC via the website or via the app, this process is handled completely automatically.
-If you get stuck as a result and you do meet the requirements, there are several options for getting a national coronavirus pass and an EU DCC.
+Yes, if you request your EU DCC via the coronacheck.nl website or the CoronaCheck app, this process is handled completely automatically.
+If you get stuck as a result and you do meet the requirements, there are several options for getting an EU DCC.
 First of all, there is a page with answers to the most frequently asked questions.
-If you do not find an answer to your question there, you can contact the helpdesk via: email@example.com.
+If you do not find an answer to your question there, you can contact the helpdesk via: firstname.lastname@example.org.
 They can help you if you are stuck because the technology is not working properly.
 For example, the system may indicate that you do not have enough data to create a certificate, but you are sure that this is not the case.
 The helpdesk can then support you in finding a solution.
 For example, it may be that the care provider who tested or vaccinated you did not store the data correctly.
 You can then have this adjusted through the care provider.

 In addition, a route has been developed via a care provider portal.
-You can then contact the person who vaccinated or tested you and you can still receive a domestic coronavirus pass and an EU DCC via that route.
+You can then contact the person who vaccinated or tested you and you can still receive an EU DCC via that route.

 9. What are your rights?